zenstackhq/zenstack-docs/docs/intro/prisma-crash-course.md

 ZenStack is built above Prisma ORM, so it'll be important to have a basic understanding of it.

 Prisma is a so-called "schema-first" ORM that simplifies database access for Node.js and TypeScript applications.
-It provides an intuitive and concise DSL (domain specific language) for defining data models, and it generates a type-safe client for accessing the database.
+It provides an intuitive and concise DSL (Domain-Specific Language) for defining data models and generates a type-safe client for accessing the database.

 This guide is by no means a comprehensive introduction to Prisma, but it covers the most essential parts of understanding and using it.